mttschltz/kittythinks/content/the-automatic-customer-by-john-warrillow-part-ii.md

 _Best Customer_: Tech-savvy, sociable customers.

 _Extra_: The high cost of initial implementation shields one from competitors, but the expectations of the tech-savvy are high and can flip quickly.

+**The Piece-of-Mind Model**

+_What_: Insurance against something a customer hope she'll never need.

+_For Whom_: The savvy enough to allow the absorption of cost of a claim by leveraging their existing assets rather than paying out cash (e.g. through existing equipment and labour).

+_How_: Make sure you have the infrastructure and resources to honour the commitment made to a customer should they require your services.

+_Best Customer_: The worried.

+_Extra_: Challenging to gauge how frequently the customer needs the service.

+# _to be continued…_